sureshsundriyal/rcu-cache/Readme.md

    >>> len(cache)
    2

-# The object deliberately does not feature a getter method, since checking for
-# the existence of an element and then accessing that element is inherently a
-# race condition.
-Simply access the element and catch the `KeyError` if you need
+# Simply access the element and catch the `KeyError` if you need to test for
-# to test for membership.
+# membership.
    >>> try:
    ...     cache[20]
    ... except KeyError as e: